Mitsubishi Regional Jet, Japan

-Mitsubishi Heavy Industries (MHI) launched its regional jet in March 2008.
-Delivery of the first aircraft is expected to be in 2014.
-The Mitsubishi regional jet (MRJ) aircraft has a seating capacity of 70 to 90 passengers.
-Development of the jet will cost Mitsubishi 150bn yen ($1.5bn).
+Development of the jet is estimated to cost Mitsubishi JPY150bn ($1.5bn).
 One third of the funds have been provided by the Japanese Ministry of Economy, under an initiative to nurture the aviation industry.
-Delivery of the first aircraft is expected to be in 2014.

-Mitsubishi is currently developing six variants of the MRJ – MRJ90STD, MRJ90ER, MRJ90LR belonging to the MRJ 90 class and MRJ70STD MRJ70ER, MRJ70LR belonging to the MRJ 70 class.
-MRJ70, with a seating capacity of 70, is a smaller jet than the lead variant MRJ90, which has a seating capacity of 90.
-Standard MRJ90 weighs about 39,600kg (87,200lb) but has better fuel economy of 12%.
+Mitsubishi is currently developing six variants of the MRJ.
+The MRJ90STD, MRJ90ER and MRJ90LR models belong to the MRJ 90 class and the MRJ70STD, MRJ70ER and MRJ70LR belong to the MRJ 70 class.
+With a seating capacity of 70, the MRJ70 is a smaller jet than the lead variant MRJ90, which has a seating capacity of 90.
+The standard MRJ90 weighs approximately 39,600kg (87,200lb) but has a better fuel economy of 12%.

-Two different fuselage lengths are being planned for the six variants The MRJ has two variations of the Pratt & Whitney PurePower PW1000G engine (previously geared turbofan engines).
+Two different fuselage lengths are being planned for the six variants.
+The MRJ has two variations of the Pratt & Whitney PurePower PW1000G engine (previously geared turbofan engines).

 "Mitsubishi Heavy Industries (MHI) launched its regional jet in March 2008."

-Orders
+Orders and deliveries

 Contractors

-Motion and control technologies maker, Parker Aerospace will supply the aircraft's hydraulic system.
+Motion and control technologies manufacturer Parker Aerospace will supply the aircraft’s hydraulic system.
 Hamilton Sundstrand will provide all aircraft systems including air management and power units.
 Hamilton Sundstrand is a subsidiary of United Technologies (UTC).

 Communications and aviation electronics specialist Rockwell Collins will provide flight control computers and avionics.
 Manufacturer of motion control system equipment, Nabtesco will provide MRJ with flight control actuators.
 Sumitomo Precision Products will supply landing gear.